FSU-COP4610-F23/fat32-file-system-image./README.md

 **Assigned to**: Angela Fields

-### Part 3: Create
-**Responsibilities**:
-You will need to create commands that will allow the user to create files and directories.

-mkdir [DIRNAME] -> [8 pts]
-* Creates a new directory in the current working directory with the name [DIRNAME].
-    * Print an error if a directory/file called [DIRNAME] already exists.

-creat [FILENAME] -> [7 pts]
-* Creates a file in the current working directory with a size of 0 bytes and with a name of [FILENAME].
-The [FILENAME] is a valid file name, not the absolute path to a file.
-  * Print an error if a directory/file called [FILENAME] already exists.

-- **Assigned to**: Angela Fields

 ### Part 4: Read [20 points]
 **Responsibilities**:
 You will need to create commands that will read from opened files.
 Create a structure that stores which files are opened.